swsnu/swpp2019-team14/README.md

 # Booksbridge
-# Revision (2019.11.02)
+## Revision (2019.11.02)
 # Booksbridge SPRINT 3

 ## Available Features

 By running the django backend server & the react app, you can try some booksbridge's features.
+You may need to install some packages.
+In frontend, check package.json and in backend, check requirements.txt.
-After installing some packages, you can run our app with `yarn start` and `python manage.py runserver`.
+After installing packages, you can run our app with `yarn start` and `python manage.py runserver`.

 ### `Sign Up & Sign In`